Los Angeles Ecstasy Defense Attorneys

 - Asserting the legal defense of entrapment – you only possessed or sold Ecstasy because law enforcement lured or coerced you into doing so

-What Are the Consequences of a Conviction of Los Angeles Ecstasy Charges?
+What Are the Consequences of a Conviction of Ecstasy Charges in Los Angeles?

 California imposes severe penalties for drug crimes involving Ecstasy.
 A conviction could mean jail or prison time and significant fines.
 It can also leave you with a criminal record that could negatively impact your future employment, housing, and other prospects.
 If the conviction is for driving under the influence of Ecstasy, your driver's license could be suspended or revoked.
 For non-citizens, there could be immigration consequences, including possible deportation.